 CHICAGO (May 15, 2019)—Marilyn Williams has catalyzed women throughout the world through speaking engagements and Scripture studies, she has pastored churches, taught seminary students and led women’s ministries at a California megachurch.
 Now, she begins a new role at the Evangelical Covenant Church as its first director of women’s initiatives.
 She starts May 16.

-The role, which was announced by ECC President John Wenrich during the denomination’s Midwinter conference in January, will focus on the flourishing of women in all five of the Covenant’s mission priorities: Develop Leaders, Love Mercy Do Justice, Make and Deepen Disciples, Start and Strengthen Churches and Serve Globally.
+The role, which was announced by Evangelical Covenant Church President John Wenrich during the denomination’s Midwinter conference in January, will focus on the flourishing of women in all five of the Covenant’s mission priorities: Develop Leaders, Love Mercy Do Justice, Make and Deepen Disciples, Start & Strengthen Churches and Serve Globally.
 Williams also will work with Covenant churches and regional conferences to center women in ministry and leadership.

 When she first heard of the role, Williams says, “I just saw my whole life of ministry coming together.”